-Making of Us is a new professional development programme supporting 15 mid-career socially engaged artists who live and work in Greater Manchester.
+Making of Us is a professional development programme supporting 15 mid-career socially engaged artists who live and work in Greater Manchester.
 Bringing together the cross-sector expertise of partners in the arts, social care and education sectors, Making of Us will initiate mutual learning opportunities and new ways of collaborating with a focus on artists engaging young people.

-Funded by Greater Manchester Combined Authority, the programme is formed around a series of creative commissions across the Wigan, Stockport and Salford districts, delivered through existing partnerships with Wigan Targeted Youth Services and True Colours CIC and through a new collaborative relationship with The Together Trust.
+Funded by Greater Manchester Combined Authority, the programme is formed around a series of creative commissions across the Wigan, Stockport and Salford districts, delivered through partnerships with Wigan Targeted Youth Services and True Colours CIC and The Together Trust.

-The programme is now well underway and the first six artists awarded a bursary and joining us on the Making of Us programme are as follows:
+The first six artists awarded a bursary and joining us on the Making of Us programme until July 2021 are as follows:

 I’m Chris Alton, an artist based in Manchester.
 Whether deploying disco music in opposition to fascism, proposing art schools be built over golf courses, or imagining a currency whose value is derived from the health of the world’s oceans; my work addresses the interconnected nature of prevailing social, political, economic and environmental conditions.